avocado-framework-tests/avocado-misc-tests/io/disk/ssd/nvmetest.py.data/README.txt

 The suite selects first namespace on the device and runs tests on it.
 Inputs Needed (in multiplexer file):
 ------------------------------------
-Device      -       NVMe device / interface (Eg: nvme0)
+Device      -       NVMe device / interface (Eg: nvme0 or device by id)